Cecilieditlevsen/endelave/README.md

 Live Demo: https://ferry-departures.vercel.app/

+## Technologies used

+The project utilizes the following technologies:

+`Vite`: Vite is a fast and lightweight build tool that optimizes the development experience for modern web applications.
+It enables quick bundling and reloading of modules, resulting in shorter build times and faster development cycles.

+`TypeScript`: TypeScript enhances code maintainability and reliability.

+`Twind`: Twind is employed as the css-in-js solution, allowing for encapsulated styling and avoiding conflicts with existing styles upon integration.

+`React Aria`: React Aria, a library for building accessible user interfaces in React, has been employed to ensure that the project adheres to web accessibility best practices.

 ## Project overview

 The primary task involved building a web-accessible React component that would seamlessly integrate within an existing vanilla JavaScript project.
 This component was specifically developed to address the unique requirements of a commune, which sought to enhance their platform by incorporating an interactive ferry schedule overview between Endelave and Snaptun.